WadasGrzegorz/docs/docker-best-practices.md

 RUN yarn install
 COPY . .
 ```
-Such approach will help you to avoid unnecessary npm install on every change in your code which ensures faster builds and lower image size.
+Such approach will help you to avoid unnecessary package installation on every change in your code which ensures faster builds and lower image size.
+Read more about cache here: https://docs.docker.com/build/cache/optimize/

 ### 6. Use Environment Variables for Configuration
 Do not hardcode configuration values in your Dockerfile or application code.
 Use environment variables to pass configuration values to your application.
 This makes your application more flexible and secure.